Writing Competitions for Young Writers in Australia: February to July 2019

 Open to: NSW, VIC, WA, the ACT and Tasmania.

 Categories: years 5-6; years 7-8; years 9-10; years 11-12.

-Further information: Check out the What Matters Writing Competition page for more details and to download an entry form for the state in which you live.
+More information: Check out the What Matters Writing Competition page for more details and to download an entry form for the state in which you live.
 You might also like to check out their competition guidelines, which include some great advice on how to write a winning entry.

 Open to: Ages 5 to 18 (although it also includes a category for adults).